GigiLi89/memobook/README.md

 Memobook, or Memo for short, is a platform for friends and family to connect and share posts with stories and images with eachother.
 Users are able to interact with posts/eachother by likes, comments and even chats.

-The idea for this project came to me as I was buildning a project along side the learning materials from Code Institute, but with a twist and the idea of expanding the idea with something more.
+The idea for this project came to me as I was buildning a project along side the learning materials from Code Institute's walkthrough Moment, but with a twist and the idea of expanding the idea with something more.
 Memobooks concept was developed as a interactive place for people to connect and as the in the name, shar memos - Memories!
+After consulting with my mentor he also recommended to follow along with the walkthroughs and add at least one more function that is my own.

 The project is built in two parts, a backend and a frontend, keeping them seperate for a better overview.
 This part is the backend.

 Link to the frontend repository on Github: (https://github.com/GigiLi89/memobook) Link to the backend repository on Github: (https://github.com/GigiLi89/memobook-drfapi)

+During the build of this project I mostly followed the walkthroughs provided by Code Institute.
+I've had a lot of issues and errors during the process but with the help of different tutors we've managed to fix it.
+Errors occured with the wrong versions, new errors either I or the tutors seen before etc. Therefor we've experiemnted and tried to solve the errors along the way.

+IMPORTANT: before running the frontend from the IDE, follow these steps in the terminal:
+1) nvm install 16
+2) nvm use 16
+3) npm start

 ---